 The bottom line is this: part of the contract between a bettor and operator is the general understanding that shit happens.
 Refs will miss calls.
 Players will get hurt.
 It’s why they call it sports gambling.
 There’s risk.
 We all know that.

 New Jersey is a cut-throat and competitive sports betting market.
-Pennsylvania will soon be as well.
-Just wait until New York and California launch.
+Pennsylvania mobile sports betting will soon be as well.
+Just wait until sports betting in New York and California launch.
 Anything to cut through the clutter could be seen as a positive, sure.
 But cutting through the clutter at the expense of the integrity of a wager or the poor precedence of resetting public expectation is not a good thing.

 These types of publicity stunts seldom work long-term and set a poor expectation for the public.
 Whatever short-term positive bump PointsBet gets, they’ll lose the next time they decide something wasn’t worthy of a refund.